-The 3-sample median limitation is defined as follows: a bioassay test showing survival of less than 90 percent represents a violation of this effluent limit if one or more of the past two or fewer bioassay tests also show less than 90 percent survival.
+- 11-sample median.
+A bioassay test showing survival of less than 90 percent represents a violation of this effluent limit if five or more of the past ten bioassay tests also show less than 90 percent survival. - Single sample maximum.
+A bioassay test showing survival of less than 70 percent represents a violation of this effluent limit.